Member Project : Aspire Industrial Park : Alder Constructions

 - Sandstone boulder walls were also not suitable given the area needed for the boulders, backfill and clearance for structures, it was determined too much land was wasted (between 2-5 metres wide) to be suitable for land purchasers.

-The rock, (and as advised in the Geotech reporting) was “super” hard near the top of the ridge of the site, under the powerlines (link between electromagnetic radiation and hard rock) and the use of 40 tn rock breaking excavators was necessary for over 300m of trenching.
+The rock (as advised in the Geotech reporting) was “super” hard near the top of the ridge of the site, under the powerlines (link between electromagnetic radiation and hard rock!) and the use of 40 tn rock breaking excavators was necessary for over 300m of trenching.

 The stormwater solutions on this site accommodate the latest policy requirements from Gold Coast Council.
-The structures and drainage channels cover significant and up to 4 metres deep.
+The structures and drainage channels cover a significant area up to 4 metres deep.
 The project needs to accommodate heavy vehicles which meant sections of stormwater had up to 250 metres of reinforced box culverts.

 The final piece of the civil works puzzle has been a detention basin which covers 9,000m² and will be an asset handed over to Gold Coast Council when completed.
 This basin is an enormous structure, with specific flow requirements and finish that is expensive.